-A balanced diet consists in a variety of foods that will enable our body to get nourished and have the energy to develop all life activities, while maintaining a healthy level.
+A balanced diet consists in a variety of foods that will enable our body to get nourished, while maintaining a healthy level.

 How is this related to water?

-Well, water is the solvent of all the food we eat, and it is the medium by which all chemical reactions related to digestion happen.
-Water helps turn food into energy, enabling your body to work.
+Well, water is the solvent of all the food we eat.
+It is also the medium by which all chemical reactions related to digestion happen.

 Water and Balanced Diet